yanyoulin/llama.cpp-for-Warm-Up-lab/My_README.md

   I think it is a matter of probability, they are all not well trained so I have probability to get the result like this.
   Theoretically, larger-parameters model is more accurate because of its big file size, making it low quality loss.
   About throughput: Yes
-  Larger-parameters model's Tokens/Sec is bigger by the result.
+  smaller-parameters model's Tokens/Sec is bigger by the result.
   Maybe becuase of the way they convert weights and operations of GGUF models.